-Handbook Copy
+Hamdbook Copy

+Print Name

-Student's Signature
+Student's Signature Date

-Drug & Alcohol Usage and Testing Policy for Students
+Drug 8 & Alcohol Usage and Testing Policy for Students - Student Name (Print legibly)

 I understand that conduct at El Camino College must conform to the laws of the State of California, District policies, and campus rules and regulations.
 The El Camino College faculty, staff, and administration are dedicated to maintaining an optimal learning environment.
 The standards of behavior as outlined in this policy are essential to the maintenance of a quality college environment.
 These standards will apply to all students on campus, other college property, or while attending any college-sponsored event.
 Violation of such laws, policies, rules, and regulations or behavior adversely affecting suitability as a student, will lead to disciplinary action.
 Disciplinary action may be taken against any person who engages in behavior defined as misconduct, as listed in Section B (El Camino College Catalog).
 See the El Camino College Catalog for further information regarding disciplinary actions and standards of conduct.
 Applicable segments of Section B are provided below.